pvdk84/maven/README.md

 You then need to set your home variables, so maven knows where it can drop and get its stuff.

 To do this, first open your terminal and type "vim ~/.bash_profile".
-This takes you to the environment where you can set your home variables.
+This takes you to the bash environment where you can set your home variables.

 Then type "i" for insertion mode, so that you can type stuff.